-OpenGJK is developed by Mattia Montanari and features contributions from many people.
-The development started in 2015 at Oxford University, with the interest of bringing GJK into engineering simulations such as impacts and crack growth.
-However existing versions of GJK and similar algorithms did not provide a sufficient level of accuracy.
+OpenGJK is free and received contributions from many people.
+The development started in 2015 at Oxford University, with the goal of bringing GJK into engineering simulations.
+However all existing versions of GJK, or similar, algorithms did not provide a sufficient level of accuracy and robustness.
 An improved method was first published in ACM Transactions of Graphics and the same year was one of the three papers referred for SIGGRAPH 2017.
 The following year the software was release under the LGPL one year later with a publication on SoftwareX.

 Montanari, M. and Petrinic, N. and Barbieri, E. Improving the GJK Algorithm for Faster and More Reliable Distance Queries Between Convex Objects (2017).
 ACM Trans.
 Graph.